 Due to Covid-19 we have implemented a few guidelines to help keep everyone safe: COVID-19 Gallery Guidelines

-Over three decades, Alexandrya Eaton has had forty-five solo exhibitions of her work and her paintings hang in numerous private and public collections.
-Her most
+Alexandrya Eaton graduated with a BFA from Mount Allison University - Class of 1991.
+Over the past three decades, she has had over forty-five solo exhibitions and her work hangs in numerous private and public collections.